MatthewPierson/iPhone-5s-OTA-Downgrade-Patches/README.md

-# iPhone 5s OTA Downgrade Pateches
- Patches for downgrading an iPhone 5s to 10.3.3 with OTA blobs.

-iBSS/iBEC Patches are only for iPhone6,2 and iPhone6,1 - NON OTHER AT THIS STAGE.

-Futurerestore patch is for V246/V245, the latest version and latest release.

 This guide assumes you have the latest liboffsetfinder64, iBoot64patcher, img4tool, img4lib, irecovery, tsschecker, bspatch, python and all the dependencies installed and updated to the latest version.
 I'm not going to help you install/compile these programs because I don't have time to help everyone sadly.
 It should be straight forward to compile and install everything, just google things and read errors if you get them.
 ----------------------------------------------------------------------
 If this is shit or doesn't make sense I'm sorry, I wrote this at 3am and on 3 hours of sleep :)